cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 - If detections, mark the files as IOC.

 ## Website files advanced scan
-- Extract all the files that may contain active content (HTML, PHP, JS, etc.), and run a full antimalware scan on them (searching for exploit codes, webshells, malicious script files, RAT, etc.):
+- Filter all the files that may contain active content (HTML, PHP, JS, etc.), and run a full antimalware scan on them (searching for exploit codes, webshells, malicious script files, RAT, etc.):
   - My recommendation: Windows Defender, ESET AV.
   - If detections, mark the files/URL as IOC.

+## Manual search
+- On the web server(s) disk, look for files that were recently modified (a few hours/days ago, for instance).
+  - If any malicious file is being found: mark it as IOC.
+- [If possible] compare the investigated server(s) with last known clean backups, and double check the changes.

-# 4) Detection: Website content source checks
+# 5) Detection: Website content source checks

 ## File storage service
 - If the webserver(s) uses() a file storage service (even a SAN) to store files to be served as web content, then run a full antimalware check on this file share;